When and Where

 Taking the scenic Law Walk along the edge of Mt Eliza escarpment you will be rewarded with panoramic views of the Swan River and Perth city with the Darling Range as a backdrop.
 Marvel at the varied form and colours of the flowers including the hakeas and grevilleas in Roe Gardens.
 The Kings Park bushland will then reward you with wildflowers such as banksias, jarrahs and marris and more.

-If you have a bit longer you might like to join us on the Heart of the Park walk which will take you further into the bushland.
-If you’d like to do a shorter walk you might like to join one of our Discover Kings Park walks which are held at 10 am and 1 pm every day of the year except Christmas Day.
+If you’d like to do a walk join one of our Discover Kings Park walks which are held at 10 am and 1 pm every day of the year except Christmas Day.

 Follow us on Eventbrite to keep informed about other walks that are held at different times of the year.